 Colmesneil’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Colmesneil doesn't have a public transportation system that people use for their commute.
+Colmesneil is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Colmesneil in 2022 was $31,181, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $124,724 for a family of four.
 However, Colmesneil contains both very wealthy and poor people as well.